browserengineering/book/book/accessibility.md

 Exercises
 =========

-*Focus ring with good contrast*: Improve the contrast of the focus indicator by using two outlines, a thicker white one and a thinner black one, to ensure that there is contrast between the focus ring and surrounding content.
+14-1 *Focus ring with good contrast*.
+Improve the contrast of the focus indicator by using two outlines, a thicker white one and a thinner black one, to ensure that there is contrast between the focus ring and surrounding content.

-*`Element.focus`*: Implement the JavaScript [`focus`][focus-el]
+14-2 *`Element.focus`*.
+Implement the JavaScript [`focus`][focus-el]
 method, which lets JavaScript focus a particular element.
 Make sure that the option to prevent scrolling works properly.
 Be careful: before reading an element's position, make sure that layout is up-to-date.

 [focus-el]: https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus

-*Highlighting elements during read*: The method to read the document works, but it'd be nice to also highlight the elements being read as it happens, in a similar way to how we did it for mouse hover.
+14-3 *Highlighting elements during read*.
+The method to read the document works, but it'd be nice to also highlight the elements being read as it happens, in a similar way to how we did it for mouse hover.
 Implement that.
 You may want to replace the `speak_document` method with an `advance_accessibility` method that moves the accessibility focus by one node and speaks it.

-*Width media queries*: Zooming in or out causes the width of the page in CSS pixels to change.
+14-4 *Width media queries*.
+Zooming in or out causes the width of the page in CSS pixels to change.
 That means that sometimes elements that used to fit comfortably on the page no longer do, and if the page becomes narrow enough, a different layout may be more appropriate.
 The